Axwabo/Frameowrk/README.md

 The editor can be used to create new levels, which can be exported and/or saved to the cache.

+> [!NOTE]
+> For cached levels to show up in the levels list, reload the page.

 SVG tools are the following:

 - Move (translate object)